Contact us today

 At Weeks and Irvine, we have just one goal: to remain the go-to law firm for existing and potential real estate clients in South Carolina.
-Our commitment to our clients is deep and well established throughout the Tri-County (Charleston, Berkeley, and Dorchester) and the Beaufort County area and is demonstrated by our long-term relationships with our clients and with many of the area’s top real estate brokerages and lenders.
+Our commitment to our clients is deep and well established throughout the Tri-County (Charleston, Berkeley, and Dorchester), Beaufort County, and Greenville County area and is demonstrated by our long-term relationships with our clients and with many of the area’s top real estate brokerages and lenders.